Invasive Species

 Scotland Publishes 2026–2032 Action Plan for Invasive Non-Native Species

-Scotland has launched a comprehensive 2026–2032 Action Plan to combat invasive non-native species, setting ambitious 2030 targets for prevention and impact reduction.
-Businesses in land-based and marine sectors should prepare for mandatory biosecurity planning in procurement and licensing, alongside strengthened enforcement powers and increased private-sector funding expectations.
+Scotland has launched a 2026–2032 Action Plan for invasive non-native species, setting ambitious 2030 targets for prevention, impact reduction, and private-sector funding.
+Businesses in land-based and marine sectors should prepare for mandatory biosecurity planning in procurement and licensing alongside strengthened enforcement and inspection powers.

 nature.scotUnited KingdomUnited Kingdom